diegomlombardo/energy-entropy-coupling/README.md

 Brain–Body–Energy Generative Model

 This repository contains a fully parallelized in-silico simulation framework designed to explore how brain–body–energy interactions shape cognition across lifespan-like cohorts.
 The model is inspired by systems-level theories suggesting that cognitive outcomes emerge not only from pathology, but from how metabolic stability and neural dynamics interact across scales.

-Here the pre-pint: http://dx.doi.org/10.2139/ssrn.6391438
+This line of research is still preliminary and exploratory, as there is currently no empirical evidence supporting this theory; rather, it serves as a proof of concept.

  Scientific Motivation

 Traditional approaches to cognitive vulnerability often focus on molecular or pathological causes.
 Here, we take a different/complemetary perspective: